Nexiauk/Lila/documents/js-hint-testing/README for Lila.md

 #### [The WAVE Webb Accessibility Evaluation Tool](https://wave.webaim.org/)

 * The WAVE Webb test results came back with 0 errors and 0 contrast errors.
 It contained 1 warning for an element that it thinks should be a header, but it really shouldn’t be as it’s just the bottom of the story text.
-The reason this got flagged is because the particular paragraph contains less than 50 characters, which could indicate that it’s a heading but in this case is just a short sentence..
-See screenshots below.

 ![Screenshot of the WAVE accessibility testing results showing 0 errors and 1 warning](/assets/images/readme-images/wave-testing-results.png)

+The reason this text was flagged is because the paragraph in question contains less than 50 characters, which could indicate that it’s a heading but in this case is just a short sentence.

 ![An image of the text it thinks should be a header, but doesn't need to be.](/assets/images/readme-images/wave-alert.png)